tinobragaa/mils-kitchen/README.md

 ## HTML Validation

 The Nu HTML Checker (W3C) is used to validate HTML documents.
-The only Error indicated that "div" s not allowed as child of element "ul."
+The page passed without any errors.

 ## CSS Validation